Paul Goldschmidt Player Props: Cardinals vs. Marlins

-Paul Goldschmidt, with a slugging percentage of .421 in his past 10 games -- including two home runs -- will be in action for the St. Louis Cardinals against the Miami Marlins, with Jesus Luzardo on the hill, July 4 at 1:10 PM ET.
+Paul Goldschmidt -- 1-for-3 in his most recent game -- will be in action for the St. Louis Cardinals versus the Miami Marlins, with Bryan Hoeing on the mound, on July 5 at 6:40 PM ET.

-He strung together two hits (going 2-for-5) in his last appearance against the Marlins.
+In his last game he had a one-hit showing (1-for-3) against the Marlins.

 Paul Goldschmidt Game Info & Props vs. the Marlins